• Home

 Feels like:NA°

 A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 57.
-South southwest wind around 6 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+Increasing clouds, with a low around 60.
+Windy, with a south wind 25 to 28 mph, with gusts as high as 41 mph.
+Chance of precipitation is 50%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Weather forecast provided by weather.gov.